 The concept of doing an event that was challenging, multi stage and provided a professional cycling experience resulted in the creation of The London-Paris Cycle Tour in 2003.
-The beginnings were humble with a small group of 13 riders.
-In 2004 the event involved three 200km+ stages from the centre of London to Paris.
+The beginnings were humble with a small group of 13 riders on the first edition in 2004.
+The event involved three 200km+ stages from the centre of London to Versailles on the outskirts of Paris.

-It did not take long for the event to grow through word of mouth, with riders getting hooked on the notion of "how hard can it be?".
-Soon it became known as "The professional event for amateurs" attracting amateur and sportive road riders, ex professional cyclists and celebrities.
+It did not take long for the event to grow through word of mouth, with riders getting hooked on the notion of "how hard can it be"?
+Soon it became known as "The professional event for amateurs" attracting amateur and sportive road riders, ex professional cyclists and celebrities from around the world.
 Stars who have completed The London-Paris include:

 Designed using the same formula as The London-Paris; rolling road closures, professional support and unforgettable riding experiences the event has become another welcome addition to the summer cycling calendar.